kingdomseed/jhp-portfolio/docs/color-palette-exploration.md

 When selecting a color palette for a photography website, consider:

-1. **Let the photography shine**: The palette should enhance, not compete with, the photography.
+- **Let the photography shine**: The palette should enhance, not compete with, the photography.
 Neutral or muted colors often work best as the primary palette.

-2. **Consider your subject matter**: Choose colors that complement your most common subjects.
+- **Consider your subject matter**: Choose colors that complement your most common subjects.
 For example, warm tones for portraits, blues for landscapes with water, etc.

-3. **Brand positioning**: Your color palette communicates your brand personality.
+- **Brand positioning**: Your color palette communicates your brand personality.
 Bold colors suggest creativity, neutrals suggest timelessness, blues suggest professionalism.

-4. **Consistency across UI elements**: Ensure your primary color works well for all UI elements, especially buttons and navigation highlights.
+- **Consistency across UI elements**: Ensure your primary color works well for all UI elements, especially buttons and navigation highlights.

-5. **Accessibility**: Ensure sufficient contrast between text and background colors for readability.
+- **Accessibility**: Ensure sufficient contrast between text and background colors for readability.

-6. **Color harmony**: Choose colors that work well together.
+- **Color harmony**: Choose colors that work well together.
 Complementary colors (opposite on the color wheel) create energy, analogous colors (adjacent on the color wheel) create harmony.
+- **Visual Branding Recommendations**:
+  - **Color palette**: Warm, muted earth tones (beiges, creams, warm greys, soft blues, greens) to evoke warmth, timelessness, and authenticity.
+  - **Typography**: Elegant yet readable serif fonts balanced with friendly sans-serif fonts.
+  - **Imagery**: Prominently feature emotional storytelling images emphasizing connection, joy, and life's meaningful milestones.

 ## Recommendations